SuiteScript FAQ

 What is the difference between scriptContext.newRecord and scriptContext.oldRecord in SuiteScript 2.x?

-scriptContext.newRecord contains the record which can be modified in the beforeSubmit callback to save the record differently than it was set in UI.
+scriptContext.newRecord stores the record which can be modified in the beforeSubmit callback, so you can save it differently than what's shown in the UI.
 For example, you can override a memo before the record is saved.

 Additional tools to work with along with SuiteScript